Adelnator/SmolstoDataBase/README.md

 SmolstoDataBase
 ===============
-We would like to create project for company "SmolstO" for systematically work with clients
+We would like to create project for company "Smolsto" for systematically work with clients
 ===============
 (C) Class
 (V) variable